CyberSwell/Cyber-Cheat-Sheets/INE Penetratin Testing Student Learning Path Notes.md

 foobar@kali:~$ cat file.txt | nc -v 127.0.0.1 4242
 ```
 > Files can be "transferred" by setting up listener, piping output to file, and then sending file to listener with nc.

+### 4.1.2 Directory & File Enumeration
+- If a new subdirectory is created, spiders/ users will not typically be able to find it unless a link is published.
+  - Manually navigating to the resource (ex: http://www.site.com/secret) could still provide access
+- Files/Resources of Interest:
+  - Backups: May contain IP addresses, credentials, or other sensitive information.
+    - `.bak`, `.old`, `.txt`, or `.xxx` are commonly used backup file extensions.
+  - Configuration Files: May contain IP addresses, names of services, credentials, or other sensitive information.

+Techniques:
+- OWASP's Dirbuster
+> They ran through how to use the GUI.
+GUI is lame.
+Use CLI instead like a true skript kiddie.
+Gobuster is threaded, whereas Dirb can search recursively.
+Pros and cons to each.

 ## 5. Reporting